mpokorny/scampi/README.md

 ScaMPI: a Scala language interface to MPI-2
 ===========================================

 ScaMPI does not provide an implementation of MPI; rather, it provides an interface to existing MPI libraries.
 Currently, the only MPI library tested is [mpich](http://www.mpich.org "mpich"), although it is likely that other, mpich-derived implementations would also work.
 Additional implementation libraries could be added with little additional Scala code.
-[BridJ](http://code.google.com/p/bridj "BridJ") is used for the glue between Scala and the MPI library, however, the code generation features of BridJ are not used given the well-defined MPI API.
+[BridJ](http://code.google.com/p/bridj "BridJ") is used for the glue between Scala and the MPI library; however, the code generation features of BridJ are not used given the well-defined MPI API.

 Installation
 ------------